junxit/us-congress-bills-116/bill.md

 > To amend title 38, United States Code, to establish the Veterans Economic Opportunity and Transition Administration and the Under Secretary for Veterans Economic Opportunity and Transition of the Department of Veterans Affairs, and for other purposes.

 ## § 1.
-Short title

-This Act may be cited as the “Veterans’ Education, Transition, and Opportunity Prioritization Plan Act of 2019” or the “VET OPP Act”.

-## § 2.
 Establishment of Veterans Economic Opportunity and Transition Administration

 - **(a)** *Veterans Economic Opportunity and Transition Administration*
   - **(1)** *In general* Part V of title 38, United States Code, is amended by adding at the end the following new chapter:
   - **(2)** *Clerical amendments* The tables of chapters at the beginning of title 38, United States Code, and of part V of title 38, United States Code, are each amended by inserting after the item relating to chapter 79 the following new item:
 - **(b)** *Effective date* Chapter 80 of title 38, United States Code, as added by subsection (a), shall take effect on October 1, 2020.
+- **(c)** *Authorization for appropriations for Veterans Benefits Administrations* There is authorized to be appropriated for fiscal year 2020 for the General Operating Expenses account of the Veterans Benefits Administration $3,025,000,000.
-- **(c)** *Full-Time employees* For fiscal years 2019 and 2020, the total number of full-time equivalent employees authorized for the Veterans Benefits Administration and the Veterans Economic Opportunity and Transition Administration, as established under chapter 80 of title 38, United States Code, as added by subsection (a), may not exceed 23,899.
+- **(d)** *Labor rights* Any labor rights, inclusion in the bargaining unit, and collective bargaining agreement that affects an employee of the Department of Veterans Affairs who is transferred to the Veterans Economic Opportunity and Transition Administration, as established under chapter 80 of title 38, United States Code, as added by subsection (a), shall apply in the same manner to such employee after such transfer.

-## § 3.
+## § 2.
 Under Secretary for Veterans Economic Opportunity and Transition

 - **(a)** *Under Secretary*
   - **(1)** *In general* Chapter 3 of title 38, United States Code, is amended by inserting after section 306 the following new section: